project-starch/caplifive-buildroot/README.md

 This repo provides scripts and config files for building a Captainer system that can run on [Capstone-QEMU](https://github.com/project-starch/capstone-qemu).

-Also included is a Linux kernel module for Captainer.
+Also included is a Linux kernel module for Captainer, along with a corresponding test program.

 ### Dependencies